 Subtract line 7 from line 6 and enter the difference.
+If less than zero, enter "0".
 Use this amount to find your tax using the Optional Tax Tables.

 Line 9 - Tax Amount

 Enter the tax from the Optional Tax Tables.